Black coatings for light alloys in space: solar absorptivity and infra-red emissivity1 October 2019

 CNES, ESA, the University of Southampton and ONERA launched the Material Exposure and Degradation Experiment (MEDET) in 2007.
 Keronite coated thermal control micro-calorimeters were mounted on the MEDET flight hardware and are now located on the ESA's Colombus Laboratory on the ISS.
-Keronite Ultra-black made sure the calorimeters survived the impact of takeoff, and continue to absorb light radiation to ensure accurate measurements can take place.
+Keronite's bespoke black coating made sure the calorimeters survived the impact of takeoff, and continue to absorb light radiation to ensure accurate measurements can take place.

 Figure 6.
 Corse Sun Sensor (CSS) – left.
 Fine sun sensor (FSS) – right.
 Both treated with Ultra-black Keronite.

-The extremely high absorptivity of Ultra-black (>90% light absorbed) make them an ideal housing for sun sensors: without them, stray light reflected from other components would make the sensors' results too inaccurate to trust.
+The extremely high absorptivity of PEO's black coatings (>90% light absorbed) make them an ideal housing for sun sensors: without them, stray light reflected from other components would make the sensors' results too inaccurate to trust.
 The versatility of Keronite's PEO method means fine or coarse housing can be created depending on how a sensor is meant to react to other components around it in a spacecraft.

 Back in ultra-black

-With Ultra-black, Keronite have made lightweight aluminium an integral part of space exploration, without the need to compromise corrosion resistance, radiation absorptivity, or environmental impact.
-The PEO process behind Ultra-black is readily scalable, with potentially radical applications on Earth and far beyond!
+With PEO, Keronite have made lightweight aluminium an integral part of space exploration, without the need to compromise corrosion resistance, radiation absorptivity, or environmental impact.
+The PEO process is readily scalable, with potentially radical applications on Earth and far beyond!